RohanAnanthula/github-slideshow/_posts/0000-01-03-RohanAnanthula.md

 layout: slide
-title: "Thank you so much GitHub"
+"Thank you so much GitHub"
 ---
 I am so thankful for your course which was very easy to learn in only eight steps and which is free of cost.
 I hope I will owe you thank further on.